daryl-software/git-up/README.md

 `curl -sSL http://bit.ly/1MnONi4 | sh`

-or if you want to install it to another folder :
+or if you want to install it to another folder:

 `curl -sSL https://raw.githubusercontent.com/ezweb/git-up/master/bin/setup | sh -s -- --install-dir ~/.git-up`

-It will setup `git up` alias, and download scripts to `~/.git-up` folder.
+It will setup `git up` alias, and download scripts to your `~/.git-up` folder.

 ### Server side

-We use [Ansible](http://www.ansible.com/) and you just have to add a role to your playbooks :
+We use [Ansible](http://www.ansible.com/) and you just have to add a role to your playbooks:
-- `git-up-provision` : to configure the provisionning server
+- `git-up-provision`: to configure the provisioning server
-- `git-up-deployable` : for all your production servers
+- `git-up-deployable`: for all your production servers

 If you use another orchestration tool, there is not so much to do.